Internal Communications Resources + Freelance Writer Resources

 Frequency with Chuck Gose & Jenni Field

-I haven't had the pleasure of meeting Chuck Gose and Jenni Field (yet?), but these two are highly regarded across the communications industry, and I love catching video snippets of their podcast because they share their expertise and have fun while doing it!
-They share their unique perspectives, personalities, and opinions while discussing internal comms, HR, leadership, and employee experience.
+I haven't had the pleasure of meeting Chuck Gose and Jenni Field, but they are well-known and trusted in the internal communications industry.
+I love catching video snippets of their podcast because they share their expertise and have fun while doing it!
+They share their unique perspectives, personalities, and opinions as they discuss internal comms, HR, leadership, and employee experience.

 Rachel Meltzer, a freelance writer and coach (my freelance coach!), sends a newsletter packed with bubbly freelance tips, free resources, tools, and templates.
 This newsletter is filled with strategic advice to help your freelance business succeed.
 (It's so good that it shouldn't be free!)